The fantastic Cabinet of Obscurities

 Rewarding the curious since 1999

 Blair Somerville came to Papatowai over two decades ago.
-He’s the tinkerer, the brains, the charmer.
+He’s the tinkerer, the fiddler, the maker of movement.
 The Lost Gypsy is his life project, and almost all that you see is by his hand.

 His (now) fiancée, Sandra van der Sommen, came to meet Blair in 2018, and it was love at first sight.
-She draws and paints, and helps Blair with the Gallery and Theatre.
-We usually hang out in the Gallery, and are happy to answer all your questions.
+She draws and paints, and generally tries to raise the standard of the place.

 If you want to know more about us & how the Lost Gypsy came about, check out the button below.